Relative entropy and the Pinsker product formula for sofic groups: Agreement of Relative Entropy with the Amenable Case

 \section{Agreement of Relative Entropy with the Amenable Case}

 In this section we show that our definition of (upper) relative entropy for actions of sofic groups agrees with the usual definition when the group is amenable.
-Suppose that $G$ is an amenable group, that $(X,\mathcal{X},\mu)$ is a standard probability space, and that $G\actson (X,\mathcal{X},\mu)$ is a probability measure-preserving action.
-Suppose that $\mathcal{F}\subseteq \mathcal{X}$ is a $G$-invariant, complete, sub-sigma-algebra of $\mathcal{X}$ and that $\alpha\colon X\to A$ is a finite measurable observable.
-Recall that the relative dynamical entropy (as defined in \cite{AbramovRohklin3}) of $\alpha$ given $\mathcal{F}$ is defined by
+Throughout the appendix, we suppose that $G$ is an amenable group, that $(X,\mathcal{X},\mu)$ is a Lebesgue probability space, and that $G\actson (X,\mathcal{X},\mu)$ is a probability measure-preserving action.
+We also fix a sofic approximation $\sigma_{i}\colon G\to S_{d_{i}}$ of $G.$